Join the RA Team!

-Resident assistants are a crucial part of the student affairs division and office of student life.
+Resident Assistants (RA) are a crucial part of the Student Development Division and Office of Student Life.
 RAs commit themselves to creating a total educational environment in which all residents are encouraged to achieve their unique potential.
 In pursuing this goal, they have to assume many responsibilities.
-By having the opportunity to interact with students of diverse backgrounds, the individual student can broaden his or her awareness of both others and self, as well as gain valuable insight in learning to function as a member of a group.
+By having the opportunity to interact with students of diverse backgrounds, the individual student can broaden their awareness of both others and self, as well as gain valuable insight in learning to function as a member of a group.
 The RA positions require flexibility, adaptability, enthusiasm, and commitment as they are called upon to respond to changing needs and situations.

 - Have a minimum 2.5 grade point average (GPA), both cumulative and the semester prior to applying.

 - Have lived on campus for at least two semesters OR obtain sophomore status by the start of employment.

 - Maintain full time student status while in the position

 - Have been a student at Loyola for at least one full semester by the start of employment.